 2. Ask two car drivers to protect the incident area in each direction by parking well away and turning on their hazard lights.
 If you have warning triangles, the area can be protected using these as well.
 Bystanders can help you do this while you help the casualties.

 4. Make vehicles stable.
-Apply the handbrake, put them in gear or put a block in front of the wheels if the vehicle is upright.
-If it is on it’s side, try to stop it rolling over further, but do not attempt to move it.
+Apply the handbrake, put the vehicle in gear or, if the vehicle is upright, put a block in front of the wheels.
+If it is on its side, try to stop it rolling over further, but do not attempt to move it.

-5. Be alert for physical dangers such as traffic and make sure no one smokes near the incident.
+5. Be alert for physical danger, such as traffic.
+Make sure no one smokes near the incident.

 Assessing the casualties